kdaglas/fast/README.md

 - Use a web browser preferrably Chrome.
 - You need to have Python3 installed on your computer.
 To install it go to:
   Python [https://www.python.org/]
+Note: Python needs to be installed globally (not in the virtual environment)

 ### Features